Baylor holds on for Big 12 title, knocks Okla St out of CFP

 “When I saw the running back with the ball, I thought I’ve got to run this guy down,” McVea said, who wasn’t even sure where the ball was when the tackle was made.
 “The ref signaled not a touchdown, so when I saw that I was pretty happy.”

 “They made a good play.
-It’s not 27’s fault,” Oklahoma State coach Mike Gundy said, referring to Jackson.
+It’s not 27′s fault,” Gundy said, referring to Jackson.

 There would need to be some chaos, in form of an upset or two in other conference title games later in the day, for third-time Big 12 champion Baylor to have a chance to be in the final four for the first time when the CFP rankings come out Sunday.